eclipse-sumo/sumo/docs/web/docs/Models/Emissions/PHEMlight.md

 - **HDV_CB_D_EU5**  city bus, diesel engine, Euro V

+### Remarks on PM emission

+Currently, only exhaust emissions are being reported.
+Therefore, PM or PM10 in PHEMLight is equivalent to PM2.5.

 ### Remarks on Hybrid vehicles

 The fleet average "HEV" vehicles in PHEM and PHEMlight do NOT match with